 Term Loans.
 Fair values are estimated by using quoted prices obtained from independent pricing services for term loan investments with similar characteristics, pricing models or matrix pricing.
 Such investments are generally classified within Level 2.
-The fair values for certain of the Company's term loans are determined by the Investment Manager using quantitative and qualitative assessments such as internally modeled values, which are reviewed by the Company's management.
+The fair values for certain of the Company's term loans are determined by using quantitative and qualitative assessments such as internally modeled values.
 The modeled values are based on peer loans and comparison to industry-specific market data.
-Significant unobservable inputs used to price these securities may include changes in peer and/or comparable credit spreads, accretion of any original issue discount and changes in the issuer's debt leverage since issue.
+Significant unobservable inputs used to price these securities may include changes in peer and/ or comparable credit spreads, accretion of any original issue discount and changes in the issuer's debt leverage since issue.
 Changes in peer credit spreads, comparable credits spreads and issuer debt leverage are negatively correlated with the modeled fair value measurement.
 Such investments are generally classified within Level 3.

 Corporate Bonds.
 Valuations are provided by independent pricing services, substantially all through index providers and pricing vendors, with a small amount through broker-dealers.
 The fair values of these securities are generally determined using the spread above the risk-free yield curve.
-These spreads are generally obtained from the new issue market, secondary trading and from brokerdealers who trade in the relevant security market.
+These spreads are generally obtained from the new issue market, secondary trading and from broker-dealers who trade in the relevant security market.
 As the significant inputs used in the pricing process for corporate bonds are observable market inputs, the fair value of the majority of these securities are classified within Level 2.
-The fair values for certain of the Company's corporate bonds are determined by the Investment Manager using quantitative and qualitative assessments such as internally modeled values, which are reviewed by the Company's management.
+The fair values for certain of the Company's corporate bonds are determined by using quantitative and qualitative assessments such as internally modeled values.
 The modeled values are based on peer bonds and comparison to industry-specific market data.
-In addition, the Investment Manager assesses the fair value based on the valuation of the underlying holdings in accordance with the bonds' governing documents.
+In addition, the Company assesses the fair value based on the valuation of the underlying holdings in accordance with the bonds' governing documents.
 Significant unobservable inputs used to price these securities may include changes in peer and/or comparable credit spreads, accretion of any original issue discount and changes in the issuer's debt leverage since issue.
 Changes in peer credit spreads, comparable credits spreads, and issuer debt leverage are negatively correlated with the modeled fair value measurement.
 Such investments are generally classified within Level 3.